2018 Whitetail Workshops Attendee Information

-For the in-field day bring whatever you would wear for scouting in warm weather (long sleeve T, light long pants, ankle walking boots and knee high rubber or neoprene boots) and you may want to bring a change of clothes for lunch as we might get a bit sweaty and stinky and change in the field before heading to lunch.
+For the Saturday in-field day bring whatever you would wear for scouting in whatever weather the dates your attending in would call for.
+Bring a pair of walking boots and depending on the amount of rain or winter runoff we have, you may need to bring a pair of knee high rubber or neoprene boots.
+You should also bring a change of clothes for lunch as we might get a bit wet (if it’s raining) or sweaty if its hot out and you can change in the field before heading to lunch.
 Bring some bottled water and whatever snacks you might want and a fanny pack to tote it in.
 Bring a light rain suit as we will continue if it rains.
-If you want to take pictures or video, it’s fine with me.
+If you want to take pictures, it’s fine with me.

 We will visit 13 of the 15 locations I have prepared on the 37 acres of huntable property and go over every detail at each concerning why; this location, this tree, this height, this quantity of shooting lanes, and why this entry and exit route.
-We will discuss; location preparation, tools used, the best season timing for each location, whether it’s a morning, midday, evening or an all of the above location, scent control regimen, how to properly enter a morning location before daylight, how to properly exit a location after dark, how to be as inconspicuous as possible during a hunt, how to properly set up in the tree, how to hunt at a destination location without getting picked such as at a mast or fruit tree or a primary scrape area where there may be many eyes searching the trees, and how to take advantage of standing corn.
-We will cover tactics like rattling, calling, decoys, vocal matting to stop a buck in his tracks for a standing shot, the non-use of scents when hunting destination locations, use of different colored reflective tacks and ties, the non-use of noisy quads, parking your vehicle without interfering with that hunt, and that’s all I can think of at the moment but there will be more for sure.
+We will discuss; location preparation, tools used, the best seasonal timing for each location, whether it’s a morning, midday, evening or an all of the above location, scent control regimen, how to properly enter a morning location, how to properly exit a location after dark, how to be as inconspicuous as possible during a hunt, how to properly set up in the tree, how to hunt at a destination location without getting picked such as at a mast or fruit tree or a primary scrape area where there may be many eyes searching the trees for a period of time, and how to hunt and take advantage of standing corn.
+We will cover tactics like rattling, calling, decoys, vocal matting to stop a buck in his tracks for a standing shot, the non-use of scents when hunting destination locations, use of different colored reflective tacks and ties, the non-use of noisy quads, parking your vehicle without interfering with that hunt, different steps and climbing apparatuses, harness hunting, Kestrel Harness, and that’s all I can think of at the moment but there will be more for sure.

 During the day we will break and go to lunch sometime around noon.
 We will come back to the property after lunch and continue on until around 4:30 pm or however long it takes.
 There will be no scheduled ending time as I will answer all questions as we go.

-*Day 2 of workshop (Sunday) will be the in-classroom day and they will be held in the Outback Seminar Room at Jay’s Sporting Goods (nice padded office chairs) from 9:15 am until 4:00 pm (store is only open from noon to 5 pm) with a break around noon for lunch at a local fast food joint or Ponderosa.
-Management will let us in the Outback Room via a side door shortly after 9 am but we will not be allowed into the retail store until noon.
-At some point we will go in the store and I will show you the 62 deer heads I have on display (my 6 biggest are hanging in my house).
+*Day 2 of workshop (Sunday) will be the in-classroom seminar day and it will be held in the Outback Seminar Room at Jay’s Sporting Goods (nice padded office chairs) from 9:15 am until 4:00 pm (store is only open from noon to 5 pm) with a break around noon for lunch at a local fast food joint or Ponderosa.
+Jay’s Management will let us in the Outback Room via a side door shortly after 9 am but we will not be allowed into the retail store until noon.
+At some point we will go in the store and I will show you the 62 deer heads I have hanging on display in their boot department (my 6 biggest heads are hanging in my house).

 For those coming into Clare on Friday, Jay’s is open until 9 pm and on Saturday’s until 8 pm.